 entrain is a shared installation that uses active learning to stimulate social interaction in co-located mobile music-making.

 Participants may fill circular sequences to generate rhythmic loops.
-Depending on their individual behaviour, the machine may designate specific participants by generating audiovisual feedback in an adaptive way.
-The resulting expressive workflow taking place between humans and the machine may foster social interaction through musical entrainment, that is, through rhythmic synchronization between humans and machines.
+Depending on their individual behaviour, the machine may designate specific participants by generating audiovisuals in an adaptive manner.
+The resulting expressive workflow leverages musical entrainment—or rhythmic synchronization—to stimulate social interaction between humans, as well as with the machine.

 entrain was developed using a participatory design method.
 We started with an observation step to brainstorm interaction scenarios with stakeholders before deciding on the machine learning technique to be studied.
-This enabled us to identify active learning as a relevant technique for collective musical interaction.
-We then implemented a model prototype, called Bayesian Information Gain, which enabled to steer participants toward new musical configurations, while being sufficiently complex to appear as a black-box to them—which was of interest for such a public installation.
+We then implemented a model prototype, called Bayesian Information Gain, which enabled to steer participants toward new musical configurations, while remaining sufficiently complex to appear as a black-box to them—a feature that was of interest for such a public installation.

 The project was developed with Abby Wanyu Liu, Benjamin Matuszewski, and Frédéric Bevilacqua in collaboration with the ISMM group of IRCAM, as well as Jean-Louis Fréchin and Uros Petrevski from Nodesign.net, and Norbert Schnell from Collaborative Mobile Music Lab of Furtwangen University, in the context of the Sorbonne Université Doctorate in Computer Science.